1820–1915

 Here once, magnificent, a temple stood,

-And Israel’s God was worshipped and adored;
+And Israel’s God was worshiped and adored;

 But where that temple now?
 Oh, not one stone